-For additional guidance on file naming convention, consult the help text that accompanies the GRUW application.
 In all cases, the works must be submitted in an orderly manner and the size of each upload must not exceed 500MB.
 Applicants may compress the works to comply with this limitation.
+For example, applicants may save the copies or phonorecords in a .zip file before uploading that file to the system.
+But all of the files contained within the .zip file must be submitted in an acceptable format; otherwise the claim will be refused.